 The year 2001 was a long time ago now, but I still remember how good the Australian GT Production Car Championship was back then.
 The racing was great because of the number of different classes and manufacturers included.

 Kia’s Stinger GT has been in the Australian market since 2017 and is the performance flagship of the South Korean manufacturer.
 With the close of local manufacturing of rear wheel drive sedans from Ford and Holden in Australia, viable alternatives are now few and far between.
 The Stinger GT aims to fill this void, being a four door sedan with a high powered twin-turbocharged 3.3 Litre V6 sending power to the rear wheels.

 Carbon Revolution is based in Geelong, Victoria and the company is involved in the design and manufacture of carbon fibre wheels.
 Back in 2008, Carbon Revolution built an extremely lightweight and durable one-piece carbon fibre wheel, known as the Carbon Revolution CR-9.
 Carbon fibre wheels are 13 times stronger and 40% lighter than aluminium wheels.
 This results in faster acceleration and enables the car to change direction more precisely.

-It’s always a highlight going to the Australian Formula 1 Grand Prix to watch the Historic Demonstration.
+It’s always a highlight going to the Australian Formula One Grand Prix to watch the historic demonstration.
 Watching some of the great ex-Formula One cars, sportscars and Le Mans racers make their way around the Melbourne Grand Prix circuit is always memorable for me.
 In my opinion, the sights and sounds of these cars far exceed what we have currently competing in Formula One.
-Continue reading “Maserati 250F and Stirling Moss”
+Continue reading “Stirling Moss”